Adapted 2-week ONLINE format in 2020 due to the coronavirus crisis.

-Collaboration with Dr. Adam Wilkins (scientific writing trainer).
+Collaboration with Dr. Kerstin Minnich (scientific writing trainer & editor).

-Writing laboratory is an intense practical format where participants develop a complete draft of a research article in a single week, writing one major section per day (see Schedule).
-Extensive writing sessions are complemented with short lectures providing writing instruction as well as productivity tips.
-Essential part of the course are daily one-on-one sessions with one of the trainers, which comprise feedback on participants’ texts and an opportunity for discussion.
+Writing laboratory ONLINE is an intense practical format where participants write a complete draft of a research article in two weeks.
+The course runs half days in the morning, which leaves time for other activities in the afternoon (see Schedule).
+Extensive writing sessions are complemented with short lectures and Q&A sessions providing writing instruction as well as productivity tips.
+Essential part of the course are one-on-one trainer sessions taking place every other day, which comprise feedback on participants’ texts and an opportunity for discussion.

-Moreover, the week-long Writing laboratory is supplemented with an online course that helps participants prepare for the Writing laboratory (4 weeks prior the intense week) and leads the participants step-by-step through the process of revising & finalizing their manuscripts (4 weeks after the intense week).
+Moreover, the 2-week-long Writing laboratory ONLINE is supplemented with an online course that helps participants prepare for the Writing laboratory (4 weeks prior the Writing laboratory) and leads the participants step-by-step through the process of revising & finalizing their manuscripts (4 weeks after the Writing laboratory).

 The course is best suited for both inexperienced PhD students getting ready to write their first research article as well as seasoned scientists frustrated with writing, feeling that their process is ineffective and takes too long.
 Participants are guided to experiment with their writing strategies, learning how to progress faster.

-During the Writing laboratory week (Days 1-5), participants write one major section of a research article per day.
-Each participant receives daily detailed feedback from one of the trainers on the text written the previous day.
+During the Writing laboratory weeks (Days 1-10), participants write one major section of a research article per two days.
+Each participant receives detailed feedback from one of the trainers on the text written the previous two days.
 On the last day, participants receive advice on revision strategies & writing productivity and create a plan for finalizing their manuscripts in a timely manner.

 |Day||Participants’ activity||Lecture topic||Trainer feedback|

-Each morning begins with a short warm up, and continues with structured writing sessions.
-The lecture and one-on-one feedback sessions with a trainer are scheduled in the afternoon.
+Each morning begins with a short warm up, continues with structured writing sessions and closes with a short lecture or a Q&A session.
+The one-on-one feedback sessions with a trainer are scheduled individually in the afternoon.

 |9:00 — 9:30||Warm up|